plongquian/pet_shelter/source/adoption/dogs.rst

 **Personality Details:**
 	* Extremely sweet and gentle.
 	* Loves to play like any puppy does.
-	* Loves to be around children.
+	* Enjoys being around children.
-	* Will do best in a home that has a lot of room to run around.
+	* Will do best in a home that has a lot of room both indoors and outdoors to run around.

 Chase
 -----